greglobinski/gatsby-starter-kit-docs/src/content/docs/2.4___advanced-usage/index.md

 git branch -a
 ```

-You will see a lot of branches but only one is tracked locally `master` the rest are remote branches.
+As you see there is a lot of branches but only one is tracked locally `master` the rest are remote branches.

 ```
 * master